pterenin/to-do-mfe-app/README.md

 ## Microfrontend Architecture

-For microfrontend integration Module Federation plagin is selected.
+For microfrontend integration Module Federation plagin is used.

 webpack.config.js: